IanTeda/ansible_playbooks_template/README.md

 ## Ansible Config

-The `ansible.cfg` file sets the location of the following files
+The `ansible.cfg` file sets the location of the following key files, and thus points Ansible to the correct folders and files:

 - `inventory = ./inventory`
 - `private_key_file = ~/.ssh/ansible`
 - `vault_password_file = ~/.ansible/vault-pass.txt`

-### Inventory
+## Inventory

-`inventory` sets the location of the host inventory files.
-This can be `.ini` or `.yaml`.
-The inventory file can be one file or broken up.
-I like to break then up per host group.
+The host inventory has an entry point of `./inventory/all.yaml`, which builds out the children (groups).
+This file can be `.ini` or `.yaml`, I prefer to use `.yaml`

-### Private Key File

-`private_key_file` sets the default location of the ansible user SSH private key to access the remote host

-### Vault Password File

-`vault_password_file` sets the location of the ansible password for encrypting and and decrypting vaults.
-This stores the password in plain text and should be outside of your repository with the appropriate file permissions set.
-This allows encrypted vaults to be stored in the repository without exposing the secrets.
+The inventory file are then broken out into the groups defined in `./inventory/all.yaml`

 ## Group Variables

-`./group_vars` create a group variable for each inventory group.
-The 'all.yaml' can be used as a vault (encrypted) and or ignored.
+The `./group_vars` are broken down into the groups defined in `./inventory/all.yaml.
+Global variables should be kept variables are defined in`./group_vars/all.yaml`.
+Variables of the same name in`./group_vars/all.yaml` will be overwritten by variables in groups suck as `/group_vars/debain.yaml'

 ## Host Variables

-`./host_vars` create a host variable for each host in the inventory
+The `./host_vars` are broken down into the hosts nominated in inventory group files.
+Variables of the same name in these files will overwrite variables in `./group_vars`.

+## Private Key File

+`private_key_file` sets the default location of the Ansible user SSH private key that is used to access the remote host.

+For some notes on creating an Ansible user check out [https://ianteda.com/notes/ansible-user/](https://ianteda.com/notes/ansible-user/)

+## Vault Password File

+`vault_password_file` sets the location of the Ansible password for encrypting and decrypting vaults.
+This stores the password in plain text and should be outside your repository with the appropriate file permissions set.
+This allows encrypted vaults to be stored in the repository without revealing secrets.